History

 1896

-Liner service began on European, Seattle, and Australian routes.
+Liner service began on the three major routes(European, Seattle, Australian routes.)

-1916 Liner service to New York via Panama Canal began.
+Due to the opening of the Panama Canal, liner service to New York via The Panama Canal began.

 1923